When you need fast, convenient care

 What we treat

-At both of our NMC Health Immediate Care clinics, we treat non life-threatening conditions including:
+At our Immediate Care clinic, we treat non life-threatening conditions including:

 - Flu/cold symptoms